 Naval Station Norfolk is located in the Sewell’s Point area of the City of Norfolk.
-It is a major base for the US Atlantic Command, US Atlantic Fleet and other fleet forces operating in the Atlantic Ocean, Mediterranean Sea and the Indian Ocean.
+It is a major base for the US Atlantic Command, US Atlantic Fleet, and other fleet forces, operating in the Atlantic Ocean, the Mediterranean Sea, and the Indian Ocean.

-The piers are located about 18nm west of the entryway to Chesapeake Bay from the Atlantic Ocean.
+The piers are located approximately 18nmi west of the entryway to the Chesapeake Bay from the Atlantic Ocean.
 Headquarters of US Atlantic Command and the Commander-in-Chief, US Atlantic Fleet are situated near the Terminal Boulevard.

-In April 1917, the Secretary of the Navy passed a bill to purchase 474 acres of land for the naval base.
-Around $1.6m was invested in the development of the base.
+The Secretary of the Navy passed a bill to purchase 474 acres of land for the naval base in April 1917.
+Approximately $1.6m was invested in the development of the base.

 The development added piers, aviation facilities, warehouses, fuel storage facilities, a recruit training station, a submarine base, and recreation areas for marines.

-Nimitz Hall is a major halting point for personnel destined for ships, naval and air bases overseas.
-About 30,000 people a year pass through the Transient Personnel Unit en route to their destinations.
+Nimitz Hall is a major halting point for personnel destined for ships, as well as naval and air bases overseas.
+Approximately 30,000 people a year pass through the Transient Personnel Unit en route to their destinations.

-Naval station port facilities occupy over four miles along the waterfront area.
+Naval station port facilities occupy four miles along the waterfront area.